 Animals

-Tiger: Durga riding a tiger indicates that she possesses unlimited power and uses it to protect virtue.
+Tiger: Goddess Durga riding a tiger indicates that she possesses unlimited power and uses it to protect virtue.

 Lion: The lion symbolizes uncontrolled animalistic tendencies such as anger and greed.
 Her sitting on the lion reminds us to control these qualities.